21 Hurt in Manhattan High-Rise Fire, 2 Critically: FDNY

-Seventeen residents were injured in a high-rise building fire on Manhattan's West Side, two of them critically, and one of the four firefighters who were also hurt suffered serious burns, fire officials say.
+Twenty-one people were injured in a high-rise building fire on Manhattan's West Side, including 17 civilians and four firefighters, one of whom suffered serious burns, fire officials say.

 It's not clear what sparked the blaze inside a third-floor apartment at 515 West 59th St., near 10th Avenue, at about 5 p.m., but fire officials say the windows were left open and the heavy winds sent smoke into the hallways and up inside the building.